 Another inherent disadvantage of the operating profit margin is the mistaken belief that this value is also operational cash flow.
 This belief stems from the fact that operating profit excludes depreciation and amortization.
 But cash flow is a function of both the income statement and the balance sheet.
 In addition, cash flow starts at net profit not operating profit.

 Even with these inherent disadvantages, operating profit margin does have a useful purpose.
-It is an ideal ratio to project scalability.
+It is an ideal ratio to project scale-ability.

 Operating Profit Margin Uses and Analysis